haud-ba/XTS_TRANSPORT_LAYER/README.md

 - The Station as a Sender: Stations do not pull; they push.
 A station actively routes a mover to its next destination.
 - Dynamic Transport Logic: **Individual, dynamic targeting of movers to specific stations.**
 - Grouping of stations for parallel or serial workflows of external processes.
+- Loose coupling of classes by use of interfaces and facade patterns
+- ism - inter station messaging by O(1) pointer based linked lists

-Function Blocks with Ctrl/State Structs:Cyclic execution based on command enumeration changes.
+Function Blocks with Ctrl/State Structs (you may know this as facade, messaging bus etc): Cyclic execution based on command enumeration changes.
 State struct enumerations with defined offsets for deterministic progress tracking (PROGRESS_DONE).

 ## Getting Started & Formatting Rules